 CyberGhost is one of the easiest-to-use VPNs on the market.
 When you fire up the software, you’ll be treated to a masterclass in simplicity: all you have to do is select from one of six preset configuration profiles that matches what you want to do online, then let CyberGhost take care of the technical stuff.
 The end result is a seamless transition to VPN-protected internet, optimized for your use-case without requiring extensive know-how.

 Don’t let this intuitive, colorful interface fool you; CyberGhost is a bona-fide heavy hitter in terms of security and utility.
-Each packet of your data gets wrapped in virtually indestructible 256-bit AES encryption, then routed through one of a whopping 3,000+ servers strewn across 61 different countries worldwide.
+Each packet of your data gets wrapped in virtually indestructible 256-bit AES encryption, then routed through one of a whopping 5,900+ servers in 90 countries.
 Backing this core offering up is a logging policy worthy of your trust, which strictly disallows recording of traffic, time stamps, your IP address–CyberGhost doesn’t even keep the email you used to sign up.
 Rounded out with DNS leak protection and an automatic kill switch, and you have one of the best VPN services money can buy.

 Dedicated software available on Mac, PC, iOS, Android, and more.